yzx396/cc-crash-course/README.md

 - Tailwind CSS v4
 - shadcn/ui components
 - ESLint 9
+- Cloudflare Pages

 ### Backend:
-- **InstantDB** (handles database, real-time sync, auth, permissions)
-- No separate backend server needed
-- Schema defined in `instant.schema.ts`
+- Cloudflare Workers
+- Cloudflare Workers KV
+- Cloudflare R2

 ### Infra:
 - GitHub (version control)
-- Cloudflare Pages (frontend hosting)
+- Cloudflare Workers, KV and R2
-- InstantDB Cloud (managed database)

 Check off items in the plan as we accomplish them as a todo list.
 If you have open questions that require my input, add those in the plan as well.